nagix/mini-tokyo-3d/USER_GUIDE-en.md

 <img src="public/images/pan.jpg" width="244">

-You can move your location by panning the map with mouse drag or swipe on the screen.
+You can move your location by panning the map with a mouse or finger drag.
 You can also pan the map with the arrow keys on your keyboard.

 ### Zooming-In/Out